protocol/launchpad/docs/ipld/the-ipld-data-model.md

 ## Blocks and Nodes

-IPLD data is either quantified in terms of **nodes** and **blocks**.
+IPLD data is quantified in terms of **nodes** and **blocks**.
 A node is a **point in a graph**, while a block is a collective unit of data that is serialized and hashed to generate a content address (CIDs).
 Blocks typically include many nodes.

 If we define an example *block* of data using JSON: